 - Course Length 2 years

-This is an internationally recognised qualification that allows you to study six subjects (three at Higher (H) Level and three at Standard (S) Level) across a wide range of disciplines spanning languages, arts, humanities, Maths and sciences as outlined below, as well as the Core comprising Theory of Knowledge, a 4000-word Extended Essay and a portfolio of Creative, Active and Service activities, known as CAS.
+This is an internationally recognised qualification that allows you to study six subjects (three at Higher (H) Level and three at Standard (S) Level) across a wide range of disciplines spanning languages, humanities, Maths and sciences as outlined below, as well as the Core comprising Theory of Knowledge, a 4000-word Extended Essay and a portfolio of Creative, Active and Service activities, known as CAS.

 You will study through a mixture of group lectures, discussions, practical work, small-group conversation, language laboratory work and individual work.
 You will sit written examinations in May of the second year.
 All subjects include internal assessment, for example essays, oral work, and practical work.
 The Extended Essay and Theory of Knowledge contribute to your overall result, and CAS is also compulsory.

 English Literature (H and S)

 Group 2 Second Language

 French (H and S)

 Geography (H and S)

 Global Politics (H and S) – taught as an elective in group 6